calaldees/teachingWorkshops/teacherEducation/howDoYouLearnToTeach.md

     * Might not want to be there
 * from [Education Workshop: Using PRIMM to teach Programming with Andy Colley](https://youtu.be/H0t2eBXazF0?t=632) at 10min

-Because a consumer of digital servives does not make you a creator of digital services
+Because a consumer of digital services does not make you a creator of digital services

 Novices and experts
 `myAge = int(input("Please type in your age: "))`
 How many concepts are there here?
-High cognative load and this is one line .. and there are 5 or 6 concepts (bigger example)
+High cognitive load and this is one line .. and there are 5 or 6 concepts (bigger example)
 Many tutorials start with this complex line
-1.) what is the problem (do we understand it)
+1. what is the problem (do we understand it)
-2.) what are the parts of the problem?
+2. what are the parts of the problem?
-3.) how to translate that into computer instructions/syntax (people seem to obcess about this!?)
+3. how to translate that into computer instructions/syntax (people seem to obsess about this!?)

 Highest number in the list (how to unpick it?) how do they actually solve this?